Freelancing is a growing trend—there’s no denying it.

 For anyone interested in a freelance career, or even freelancing on the side, it’s important to research the possibilities and pitfalls.

 The survey by Field Nation and Future Workplace also found that freelancing hiring is projected to rise through 2020.
-33 percent of companies estimated that they’ll hire 10 to 30 percent more freelancers in 2016.
+Thirty-three percent of companies estimated that they’ll hire 10 to 30 percent more freelancers in 2018.
 And when asked about their plans through 2020, 60 percent of companies surveyed said they planned to hire more freelancers.

 Check out Freelance/Contractor Fields and Industries for a list of fields for all kinds of contractors.

 In the same article, it was noted that some skillsets are far more in-demand than previously.
 Demand for “content marketing” skills is up 136 percent year over year.
 Knowledge of “user experience design” has risen 141 percent, virtual assistants saw an increase of 53 percent, and electrical engineering jobs are up 51 percent.

 Much like running your own business, anyone who becomes a freelancer also becomes responsible for their own business expenses, taxes, invoicing, and client relationship management.

 Managing those aspects of being a freelancer is different from being an employee who collects a paycheck with taxes already deducted.
 It's a change of mindset plus added responsibilities.

 Unlike in a traditional work environment, where managers may provide insight into the skills professionals should develop, the conferences they should attend, or the industry knowledge they should acquire, freelancers must rely on themselves for advanced education.

 For those interested in freelancing, it’s vital to stay current on industry trends, technical skills, career field networking opportunities, free and paid learning options.

 Any specialties or niche expertise areas developed along the way will help freelancers to stand out from the pack of growing, enthusiastic professionals.